LindirQuenya/rpi_AD7705_daq/README.md

-# Hard/software how to connect the AD7705 to the raspberry PI!
+# Data acquisition with the AD7705 on the raspberry PI!

 The AD7705 is a two channel sigma delta converter which has differential inputs, a PGA and programmable data rates.
 It's